Mutekeri/Classification_model_using-tensorflow/README.md

 1) Use more training images.
 500-1,000 may seem like a lot, but considering the variety of these images, more would be better.
 10,000+ images would not be too many.
 2) In retrain.ipynb, set the how_many_training_steps parameter to something higher than 500.
 Google’s default is 4000.
 This will make the training take longer, however.

-The next tutorial will cover how to use the TensorFlow Object Detection API.